 - On a low flame, dry roast coriander seeds and red chilies.
 When the coriander seeds begin to smell good, add elaichi, jeera, saunf, pepper, cinnamon and cloves.
 Roast till cloves smell good.

-- Next add poppy seeds.
+- Next add cashews or poppy seeds.
 Quickly toss.
 Make sure not to burn the masala.
 You can also set these aside to a plate before adding coconut.

 - Add coconut and fry until the coconut smells good.